axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

 HowTo: Show Process Viewer
 --------------------------

-Portal provides a page to let users can see the visual viewer of the process start.
+| Portal provides a page to let users can see the visual viewer of the process start.
   Users can access this page by clicking on the :guilabel:`Process Viewer` option in the :guilabel:`Action` menu.
-This option is available on the case and task details page, also the full case/task/list page.
+| This option is available on the case and task details page, also the full case/task list page.
+|

 #.
 Click on the :guilabel:`Action` menu